floiseau/PhD_Thesis_Template/README.md

 This is a template for a PhD thesis with a separate title page.
 This template aims at setting up all the necessary packages and create the base outline of a thesis.

+A list of theses using this template (and its earlier versions) is available at the end of the README.

 ## How to compile
 To use the template, a LaTeX distribution must be installed on your system.
 When using TexLive, a version more recent that TexLive2019 is required.